Jobs

 Salary

-Salary range is $60,000–$70,000.
-To preserve opportunity for salary growth, Voices does not hire above the mid-range.
+Salary of $60,000-$70,000 with robust employee benefits package.
+To preserve opportunity for salary growth, we do not hire above the mid-range.

 Benefits

 We are a talented team motivated by the significance and impact of our work.
 Voices values its employees and their lives beyond work, and we maintain a flexible and supportive workplace.
+We aspire to create an environment where our team can thrive as it works to support a thriving Virginia.
+For example, we provide:

-- Fully covered health, dental, and vision employee premiums
+• Excellent health insurance with fully covered health, dental, and vision employee premiums

-- Access to health and dependent care flexible spending accounts
+• Access to health and dependent care Flexible Spending Accounts

-- Professional development stipend
+• Professional development stipend

-Application Review Timeline
+Application Review Date

 Note: Responses produced by AI will not be considered.